LauraCole1900/redux-store/README.md

 ## Usage

-This project is intended to be used to find books using Google's API.
+This project is intended to demo an e-commerce application that uses Redux and Stripe.

 ## Technologies Used